Here is one way to consider how God may bestow His graces upon us.

 The next grace is giving you every opportunity to act just like Jesus throughout your entire day.
 From dealing with those in your own household, to battling those on the road while trying to get to work in one piece, to handling your co-workers, boss, customers, employees, etc. There's no shortage of problems that arise in our day.
 It's just a matter of how you're going to handle each situation.

 God wants us to be like Him.
 He knows how to accomplish that in you, so let Him do His work.
-We must begin slowly by recognizing the situations that arise in our daily lives and turn them into an occasion of growth.
+We must begin slowly by recognizing the situations that arise in our daily lives and turning them into an occasion of growth.
 When someone is doing something that annoys you, try and be patient and let it pass.
 Keep your mouth shut.
 Remember, just as others annoy you, you annoy others.
 People find the same faults in you, as you find in them.
 When a friend or co-worker turns around and leaves your presence, and you start talking about them, you can be sure that they're doing the same to you when you're not around.
 Do you think Jesus acted that way?
 Do you think He bad mouthed people behind their back?
 Of course He didn't.
 He practiced humility, patience, understanding and love.
 He left us a model to follow.
 He gave us the road that must be traveled if we're to be saved and go to Heaven.
 You can't live in contradiction to the way Christ lived and expect the gates of Heaven to be open and waiting for you.

 God's graces are pouring over us consistently.
 When something happens and you're ready to react with anger, impatience, a judgement, selfishness, pride or arrogance, remember; God presented that opportunity to you so you could react in a way that Christ would have.
 The problems that arise are like shears which God uses to prune us into His image and likeness.
 If you're reacting to situations that are the opposite of how Jesus would, who is it that you're really the image and likeness of, perhaps the prince of this world, Satan?